andrey-vorontsov/petridish-project/PetriDish/README.txt

 SHIPPABLE VERSION

 Version 0.0.8a
-Bug Fix: Fixed a slight mistake with on-the-fly agar feeding.
+Bug Fix: Fixed a slight mistake with on-the-fly agar feeding trying to put agars offscreen.
 FPS display has given some insights!
 Stress testing.
 SHIPPABLE VERSION

+Version 0.0.8.1
+GUI has been modified to divide sets of controls into specialized panels, accessible by tabs.
+Simulations now have a fully configurable set of initial cell populations and rate of agar feeding during the simulation.
+However, no GUI interface for these controls is implemented.

 KNOWN ISSUES